Choosing Light Fixtures

 The lights you use to illuminate your walkway, driveway, patio and front or back doors can have a significant impact on your energy bill as well as on others in your community, especially if you tend to leave the lights on through the night or (horrors) during the day.
 The main difference between saving energy with indoor and outdoor lighting is that more efficient outdoor fixtures can benefit both your pocketbook and the safety of your home and community.
 Poorly designed outdoor lighting, which is brighter than necessary, illuminates too broad an area, or directs light skyward or next door, can create glare and deep shadows, irritate neighbors, and even damage surrounding wildlife!
 A growing body of research indicates that artificial night lighting that disrupts natural exposure to “dark hours” can be detrimental to nocturnal ecosystems and even to human health.

 In order to have energy-efficient and visually effective outdoor lighting, first determine if there is a true need for light, and then consider the purpose and placement of the light.
 Where needed, fixtures should shield the light source from view to eliminate glare, they should be directed properly to the ground, and they should employ efficient light sources at appropriate wattage levels.
-Suitable technologies include LEDs, compact fluorescents that can operate at cold temperatures and ceramic metal halides.
+Suitable technologies include LEDs and ceramic metal halides.
 Light your property to avoid areas of deep shadows because they are difficult to see into and provide criminal-friendly hiding places.
 Additionally, security and landscape lighting usually do not need to be on all night.

 Motion controls, infrared sensors, dimmers, and time controls are cost effective tools to help eliminate unnecessary attention toward your property, particularly in the hours after midnight.